 - Lower level of Providence School Department (797 Westminster Street)

-LGBTQ Liaison: Mayor Elorza appointed Deputy Chief of Staff Marisa O’Gara as LGBTQ Liaison for the City of Providence.
-Contact Marisa by calling (401) 421-2489, or email her at
+LGBTQ Liaison: Mayor Elorza appointed Director of Research and Development Bret Jacob as LGBTQ Liaison for the City of Providence.
+Contact Bret by calling (401) 421-2489, or email him at

 LGBTQ organizations wishing to invite the Mayor to an event should submit an event request.